dmpstats/Behavioural_Classification_for_Vultures/README.md

 This MoveApp applies a simple behavioural classification model to bird data.
 It classifies behaviour into one of four classes: `Feeding`, `Roosting`, `Resting` and `Travelling`.
 Subdivision of these four behaviours assists in clustering processes.

 There are plans to allow the user to upload classification models trained using data specific to the animals in the input data.
-These models will be generated using the `Fit Speed-as-Time-of-Day Model` MoveApp and uploaded manually.
+These models will be generated using the `Fit Speed-as-Time-of-Day Model` MoveApp [to be published soon] and uploaded manually.

 ## Documentation